The 2-Year INVST Program prepares CU undergraduates to be leaders who work for social and environmental justice.

-Each year, we admit up to 18 CU students who want to make a positive difference in the world.
+Each year, we admit up to 16 CU students who want to make a positive difference in the world.

-This life-altering academic program exposes students to what is, and cultivates them as leaders to work for what could be.
+This life-altering academic program exposes students to what is, and cultivates them as skillful leaders to work for what could be.

 On the Climate Justice Summer, students learn first-hand about energy, power, extraction and environmental sustainability in the US Southwest; and on the Economic Justice Summer, students have the opportunity to learn about immigration, Sanctuary cities and Sanctuary churches, labor justice and economic justice.
 The Justice Summers are unique opportunities to learn in person, off campus with visionary leaders who are shaping progressive change.

-In their second year of our two-year program, INVST CLP students collectively research, design, implement and evaluate their own community leadership projects.
-Recent successes by small groups of INVST students have involved the development of a local urban farm, the writing of a people's history of the Valmont Butte, an organizational growth campaign for Boulder Food Rescue, a pathway program from high school to college for local youth, and the launch of an annual food justice conference.
+In their second year of our two-year program, INVST students collectively research, design, implement and evaluate their own community leadership projects.
+Recent successes by small groups of INVST students have involved the development of a local urban farm, the writing of a people's history of Valmont Butte, an organizational growth campaign for Boulder Food Rescue, a pathway program from high school to college for local youth, and the launch of an annual food justice conference.

 Students participate with INVST staff in policy-making for the program through a consensus-based Directors' Committee that is unique in higher education.
-Together, students and staff determine curriculum design, hire staff, and help fundraise and manage relationships with donors.
-INVST offers CU students the unique opportunity to learn by doing in a non-hierarchical organization.
+Together, students and staff determine curriculum design, hire staff, and help fundraise and steward relationships with donors.
+INVST offers CU Boulder students the unique opportunity to learn by doing in a non-hierarchical organization.

 When they complete our rigorous training program, young people are skilled and inspired to transform their communities and our world!
 Apply Now!!!